How Do I Turn Off The Electricity To My Whole House?

 If your box is full of switches, they control your home’s electrical circuits.
-Turn all of them to the “off” position, and then switch off the main switch at the top.
+Flip all of them to the “off” position, and then switch off the main switch at the top.

 - If your floor is flooded or if the electrical panel is wet, do not touch the panel.